robotdestroy/TwitchStreamingGuide/OnTheSubjectOfVoiceQuality.md

 _A MeowPewPew guest post by Nathan aka [Witha3](https://twitch.com/witha3)_

 Previously on Twitch how-to's with MeowPewPew, [Charlie](https://twitch.tv/gargarbot) lead with a [solid starter guide](https://medium.com/@charliedeets/beginners-guide-to-streaming-on-twitch-dc2a7108fbd7) for streaming on Twitch.
-He covered a ton of stuff, from configuing your stream software to adding character with custom graphics.
+He covered a ton of stuff, from configuring your stream software to adding character with custom graphics.
 But there's so much more still that could be discussed when it comes to getting your stream just right.
 So today we're going to expand on a specific topic that's been near and dear to me since I started streaming regularly two years ago: voice quality.

 ### Why care about voice quality?